yakbrother/ninepence-mnml/src/content/stories/black-cab-in-sichuan/index.md

 ---
 title: "That Time I Tried a Black Cab in Sichuan"
-description: "How we happned to get stuck in the forest, surrounded by Chinese rifles."
+description: "How we happened to get stuck in the forest, surrounded by Chinese rifles."
 date: "2025-02-08"
 tags:
   - china
   - tibet
   - cops
-    - international
-    - something new
 draft: false
 ---